Trilith Studios: Prysm Stage

 The Prysm Stage is a virtual production volume in a purpose-built 18000 sqft stage, featuring 360 degrees of LED panels and ceiling.
 It is able to accommodate large set pieces, in-camera visual effects, and is equipped for game-engine-driven video playback.
 Additionally, it has a dedicated process stage designed for automotive shoots.
+The Prysm Stage is located in Stage 22 of Trilith.